THE ADVANTAGES OF LUNGING WITH CAVESSON

 Twisted Poll & Misalignment

-Because the lunge line attaches asymmetrically, the poll is easily pulled sideways.
-This encourages the horse to lean on the outside shoulder, move out of balance, and develop incorrect muscle patterns.
+Because the lunge line attaches either below the mandible or asymmetrically to the bit, the head is easily pulled sideways.
+This encourages the horse to lean on the outside shoulder, move out of balance, and develop irregular movement patterns.
+It can lead to head shaking, tilting or raising the head to avoid contact, resistance to flexion, uncooperative behavior...

 Inconsistent or Unstable Contact